ViktorSvertoka/ViktorSvertoka/README.md

  </div>

 ### 👨‍💻 About Me :
+I am currently a student pursuing a Master's degree in Computer Science: Software Engineering. <br>
-I'm an ambitious and goal-oriented Front End Developer.
-I've been actively learning Full Stack for more than a year.  <br>
+I am an ambitious and goal-oriented Front End Developer. <br>
+I have been actively learning Full Stack development for over a year. <br>
-I'm attentive to details and have good analytical skills that allow me to learn new information quickly.  <br>
+I pay attention to details and possess strong analytical skills that enable me to quickly grasp new information. <br>
-My project experience includes both team and individual projects work with HTML5, CSS3 and JavaScript as well as Agile/Scrum methodology.  <br>
+My project experience includes both team and individual projects, working with HTML5, CSS3, JavaScript and React, as well as Agile/Scrum methodology. <br>
-I'm constantly learning to enrich my knowledge and improve my soft skills.  <br>
+I am constantly learning to expand my knowledge and improve my soft skills. <br>
-Also, I recently started pursuing a master's degree in Computer Science: Software Engineering.  <br>

 🌐 Languages : 🇬🇧English - pre-intermediate | 🇺🇦Ukrainian - native